Hades023/brainwave/README.md

-# Christopher Hayes - Portfolio Website
+# YOUR NAME HERE - Portfolio Website

 A modern, accessible portfolio website built with React, Vite, and Tailwind CSS.
 Features a sleek dark theme, smooth animations, and comprehensive accessibility support.